Buryatia: Soviet Buryatia

+The Ivolginsky Datsan was opened in 1945 as the only Buddhist spiritual centre of the USSR, home to the Central Spiritual Board of Buddhists of the USSR, the state-controlled sangha.

-The Buryat intelligentsia were active throughout Buryatia and beyond, into Tibet and Mongolia, some with the goals of Pan-Mongolism.
+The Buryat intelligentsia were active throughout Buryatia and beyond, into Tibet and Mongolia.
 At the turn of the 20th century, Buryats leaders, such as Batu-dalai Ochirov and Mikhail Bogdanov, began actively writing political articles about the threat to Buryatia and Buryat existence from Russia.
 Despite their noted influence from 1900 to 1930, most of them were purged, killed outright or sent to concentration camps, in the 1930s.

 The leader of the Buryat ASSR from 1962 to 1984 was Andrei Urupkheevich Modogoev.
 In the 1970s, Soviet authorities began two major industrial projects in Buryatia: the Gusinoozerskii power station to the south of Ulan-Ude and the construction of the Baikal–Amur Mainline railway in northern Buraytia.
 The construction of both projects, particularly the railway, required recruiting campaigns to bring workers from other parts of the country to Buryatia.
 Towns developed along the railroad, and the urban population in northern Buryatia doubled between 1979 and 1989.
 In addition to the Russians who moved to Buryatia for work, Buryats from other parts of southern Siberia also migrated to the Buryat ASSR, particularly Ulan-Ude and other cities for jobs and educational opportunities.
 Prior to World War II, less than 10% of Buryats lived in urban areas, compared to almost half at the time of the fall of the Soviet Union.
 By 1989, one-third of the Buryat population of the Buryat ASSR was living in Ulan-Ude.

 Post-Soviet Buryatia

 The Buryat ASSR declared its sovereignty in 1990 and adopted the name Republic of Buryatia in 1992.
 However, it remained an autonomous republic within the Russian Federation.
 On 11 July 1995 Buryatia signed a power-sharing agreement with the federal government, granting it autonomy.
 This agreement was abolished on 15 February 2002.

 Following the dissolution of the Soviet Union, autonomous republics such as Buryatia did not have the right to secede.
 However they retained considerable autonomy, with a separate legislature and president.
 However this autonomy has been curtailed following the 2004 law passed by Vladimir Putin that decreed regional governors and presidents were to be appointed, rather than directly elected.

-The Free Buryatia Foundation was founded in March 2022 in response to the 2022 Russian invasion of Ukraine, by opponents of the war in Buryatia and members of the global Buryats diaspora.